rudderlabs/rudder-load/README.md

 There are two primary approaches to run load tests with this tool:
 1. Using the Makefile (traditional approach)
 2. Using the load-runner (more flexible approach with configuration options)

+    a.
+From the developer machine by creating the load deployment in a namespace of a specific cluster

+    b.
+From GitHub Actions self hosted runner by creating the load deployment in a namespace of a specific cluster

 ### Method 1: Using the Makefile